 Internationally, the U.S. Partnership works with higher education networks and non-profits to move forward education and actions for sustainable development across the planet.

 Over the years, there has been a noticeable interest from the media in the national trend toward sustainability.
 Leaders from DANS, HEASC, and the U.S. Partnership have received multiple calls from national television news, newspapers and magazines (e.g. NBC Nightly News, Time, Newsweek) asking for information for articles documenting the national trend to integrate sustainable development into curricula, operations and community partnerships.

 Science magazine, the esteemed journal of the American Association for the Advancement of Science, published an early policy forum article highlighting this national trend authored by USP President Debra Rowe.

 Sustainability Learning Outcomes, and the need to educate students in systems thinking and change skills have been highlighted in articles by the U.S. Partnership President.

 History of Involvement

-The U.S. Partnership has worked with national associations for many years to make education for sustainable development the norm.
+The U.S. Partnership has worked with national and international associations for many years to make education for sustainable development the norm.
 For examples, a presidential panel on Education for Sustainable Development (ESD) was part of the American Association of Community Colleges’ annual conference over a decade ago.
 An article in the convention issue (April ‘05) of their journal was also published.
 The American Association of State Colleges and Universities has also had multiple panel presentations on ESD for both Presidents and Chief Academic Officers and has an active Sustainability Presidents' Committee.
 The National Association of College and University Business Officers was an early leader for ESD and regularly publishes articles and a Key Metrics initiatives.
-These are just a few of dozens of examples of the commitment of college and universities and their professional associations to educate for a more sustainable future for all.
+These are just a few of the thousands of examples showing the commitment of college and universities and their professional associations to educate for a more sustainable future for all.